 I was born and raised in Maine, considered the final stop on the 2,200-mile Appalachian Trail.
 Though unaware of the significance, I spent my childhood sauntering down the familiar footpaths that would define my career.
 When my friend introduced me to the Appalachian Trail in 1998, I became enamored with the hiking lifestyle—warts and all.

 My affair with the A.T. is now old enough to graduate from college, so I’ve picked up a few things over the years.
 I’ve section hiked and thru-hiked the trail (twice!) and I keep returning for more.
-If you’re looking for a detailed beginner’s guide, trek on thru my 15 tips for hiking the Appalachian Trail.
+If you’re looking for a detailed beginner’s guide, trek on thru my 15 tips for hiking the Appalachian Trail, one of the best hikes in the US.

 1. Do Your Research